metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 If you are looking to create a hide-and-reveal NFT drop, you can use Core Candy Machine to achieve that goal.
 A hide-and-reveal NFT drop can be useful when you want to reveal all the NFTs after they have been minted.

-How this works, is that you Core Candy Machine will have a hidden settings field, that will contain a hash of the metadata of the revealed NFTs
+How this works, is that you Core Candy Machine will have a hidden settings field, that will contain some basic metadata (name and URI) that will be the same to all the minted assets and a hash of the metadata of the revealed NFTs
 Every NFT that will be minted pre-reveal will have the same name and URI.
 After the collection has been minted, the assets will be updated with the correct name and URI

-This guide focuses on the core Candy Machine functionality and interactions, rather than providing a complete website implementation.
-It will not cover aspects like adding buttons to a website or integrating with a wallet adapter.
-Instead, it provides essential information on working with the Core Candy Machine.
+After minting our collection, we will perform a reveal process where we will update the assets with the proper metadata.

+To ensure that the assets were correctly updated, we will perform a validation process where we will check the name and URI of the updated assets, hash it, and compare it with the previously calculated hash

 ## Prerequisites